wesbos/beginner-javascript-notes/notes/Module 5꞉ Events.md

 You can attach event listeners to all elements, as well as the document and the window.

-To demonstrtae this, let's start by creating a button.
+To demonstrate this, let's start by creating a button.

 Within the `/exercises/29 - Events` directory, open the `events.html` file.